As amended November 10, 2001

-1. The officers of the Executive Committee of the RUG shall consist of the President, the Vice President, the Secretary, the Assistant Secretary, the Treasurer, the Program Chairperson, the Newsletter Editor, and the Membership Director.
+1. The officers of the Executive Committee of the RUG shall consist of the President, the Vice President, the Secretary, the Registered Agent, the Treasurer, the Program Chairperson, the Newsletter Editor, and the Membership Director.

-2. The officers of the Executive Committee, except the Assistant Secretary, shall be elected annually by a majority vote of those members present and voting at the annual meeting in November.
+2. The officers of the Executive Committee, except the Registered Agent, shall be elected annually by a majority vote of those members present and voting at the annual meeting in November.
 The terms of the elected officers shall be from 1 January to 31 December or until their successors are elected.

-3. The Assistant Secretary, as registered agent of the RUG, shall, after an initial election by the membership, serve permanently, unless voted out of office by the Executive Committee or vacated by resignation, in which case the Executive Committee shall elect a replacement, who shall be confirmed or replaced by the membership at the next annual meeting.
+3. The Registered Agent of the RUG, shall, after an initial election by the membership, serve permanently, unless voted out of office by the Executive Committee or vacated by resignation, in which case the Executive Committee shall elect a replacement, who shall be confirmed or replaced by the membership at the next annual meeting.